mbitsnbites/bs/spec/bsvm.md

   * One register is always zero: Z (alias for R0).
   * One register is the stack pointer: SP (alias of R255).
 * Variable length instruction encoding (1-6 bytes per instruction).
-* A flat memory space containing (both program and data).
+* A flat memory space (containing both program and data).
 * No memory management (memory management is implemented by the byte code).

 ## Design goals

-The BSVM is designed to be feasible to implement in a variety of different languages and environments, including classic script languages such as Bash and BAT.
+The BSVM is designed to be feasible to implement in a variety of different languages and environments, including script languages such as Bash and PowerShell.

 Furthermore, a BSVM implementation should be very small, so that it is feasible to include the complete runtime along with your BS scripts (for instance in a Git repository or in a tar archive), without requiring any installation or dependencies.